 There are many reasons for this: you could get hurt while out on the course, hurt someone else with a stray shot, or suffer from the loss, theft or damage of your clubs and equipment.
 For all of these circumstances and more, SportsCover Direct’s golf insurance policies can make sure that you don’t end up out of pocket.

 Our policies are suitable for all levels of golfing ability, and can cost just a few pounds a month thanks to our flexible payment plans.
-Take a closer look at our cover here.
+Take a closer look at our Golf Insurance policy for more details.